 More vegetarian recipes

-If you’ve tried this vegetable teriyaki, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this vegetable teriyaki recipe, let us know how you got on in the comments below.

 10 Minute Vegetable Teriyaki

 - 200 g (2 cups) Green beans - chopped